+Association of Surgical Technologist 6 West Dry Creek Circle, Suite 200 Littleton, CO 80120 www.ast.org Cherokee Nation W.W.
+Hastings Hospital Mission Statement: We are dedicated to working with our Communities, Families, and individuals to promote and improve their health.

 Cherokee Nation W.W.
-Hastings Hospital Mission Statement

-We are dedicated to working with our Communities, Families, and individuals to promote and improve their health.

-Cherokee Nation W.W.
-Hastings Hospital Surgical Technology Program Mission Statement
+Hastings Hospital Surgical Technology Program Mission

-The mission of the Cherokee Nation W.W.
+Statement: The mission of the Cherokee Nation W.W.
 Hastings Hospital Surgical Technology Program is to prepare competent entry level surgical technologist in the cognitive, psychomotor, and effective learning domains, and to help satisfy the need for surgical technologist in local, government, and regional communities.
 The education of a surgical technologist requires assimilation of knowledge, acquisition of skills and development of judgment through patient care experiences in preparation for (a) independent and, (b) semi-autonomous and/or (c) making appropriate decisions required in practice.
 The surgical technologist practice emphasizes collaboration among physicians, surgical technologist, nurses, allied health care professionals and the patient.
 In addition to being essential to the successful completion of Cherokee Nation W.W.
 Hastings Hospital Surgical Technology Program requirements, these functions are necessary to ensure the health and safety of patients, fellow candidates, faculty and other healthcare providers.
 The surgical technologist is an active member of the surgical team.
-By using surgical technology in the operating room suite, the student can learn practical skills to successfully work in today's fast-paced operating room.
+By using surgical technology in the operating room suite, the student will learn practical skills to successfully work in today's fast-paced operating room.